MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-vat-group.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **VAT Group**, and then choose the related link.
 2. To define the company's VAT group role, choose **Member**, and then choose **Next**.
-3. Copy the **Group Member ID** and then share it with the VAT group representative so they can add your company as an approved members of the group.
+3. Copy the value of the **Group Member ID** field, and then share it with the VAT group representative so they can add your company as an approved member of the group.
 4. Add the **API URL** from the VAT group representative.
 Typically, the URL is formatted as follows: `https://api.businesscentral.dynamics.com/v2.0/[TENANT-ID]/[ENVIRONMENTNAME]`.
 For example, `https://api.businesscentral.dynamics.com/v2.0/907869c3-b252-4aca-b9cb-17a15d25477b/UKRepresentative`.
-5. Add the [!INCLUDE[d365fin](includes/d365fin_md.md)] company name of the VAT group representative.
-For example **CRONUS UK Ltd.**
+5. Add the [!INCLUDE[d365fin](includes/d365fin_md.md)] company name of the VAT group representative, such as *CRONUS UK Ltd*.
 6. Choose **Authentication Type**, choose **OAuth2**, and then choose **Next**.
 7. In the **Client ID** field, enter the ID provided by the VAT group representative.
 8. In the **Client Secret provided by the VAT Group representative** field, enter the secret provided by the VAT group representative.